icebreaker-ch/OpenSPortSensor/README.md

-# OpenSPortSensor
+# Welcome to OpenSPortSensor
-Telemetry for *FrSky* Receivers using the **S.Port** interface.
+Telemetry for *FrSky* RC Receivers using the **S.Port** interface.

 The main goals for this project were:
 - Provide a software easy to adapt for your own sensors by implementing a simple interface
-- Provide a software capable to run on many different *Arduino* hardware
+- Support different *Arduino* boards by using high level libraries for communication only
-- Provide a software to support Software- and Hardware Serial interfaces
+- Support Hardware- and Software-Serial interfaces
 - Supply a set of standard sensors for e.g. voltage and current measurement
-## Create your own sensors
-To create your own sensor, you have to write an implementation (inheritance) of the *Sensor* class.
 ## Hardware requirements
 This software has been successfully tested on different hardware:
 - Arduino Pro Micro